Michelin Logo

 Michelin Logo 1889

-Early in its history, before the iconic Bibendum mascot, Michelin used a logo that looked like a flyer.
+At the beginning of its history, even before the iconic Bibendum mascot appeared, Michelin used a logo resembling a flyer.
 It looked like a horizontal rectangle with a border decorated with branches and leaves of a rubber tree.
-The choice of floral ornament is because, in the early years of its existence, Michelin was an enterprise for producing rubber from rubber.
+The choice of floral ornamentation is explained by the fact that in the early years of its existence, Michelin was a company producing rubber from rubber.
 This, by the way, was indicated in the top line above the brand name.
-The lower half contained many other inscriptions, including “CLERMONT-FERRAND” (the city where the company was founded).
-All text was provided in French.
-Designers chose different fonts for different phrases, both serif, and sans serif.
-The glyph set that was used for the word “Michelin” looked the most original.
+The bottom half contained many other inscriptions, including “CLERMONT-FERRAND” (the city where the company was founded).
+All of the text was presented in French.
+The designers chose different fonts for the different phrases, both serif and sans serif.
+The most original was the set of glyphs used for the word “Michelin.”

 1936 – 1968